about-c/c-project-seed/README.md

 # c-project-seed

 Minimal C programming project seed.
-Using this form is sufficient for most small scale projects. *See [A Simple Makefile Tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/)*
+Using this form is sufficient for most small scale projects.

 ## Install